 Individual Drug Protocol

-With many of these drugs, a portion of withdrawal will have to be overcome naturally before Ibogaine can be taken.
+The only downside of using Ibogaine to treat these drug addictions is that a portion of withdrawal will have to be overcome naturally before Ibogaine can be taken.

 To make sure Ibogaine treatment is successful and safe, here is a good idea of when Ibogaine can be taken based on the addiction.